carpentries/instructor-training/04-study.md

 >     and will correctly explain why and how peer-to-peer lesson study can.
 {: .objectives}

-Continuing with our theme of instructor-as performer, let's discuss some research that suggests that improvement in educational outcomes *must*, at its core, be driven by practice and communities of practice - that the tricks and techniques that make teaching effective will develop into widespread effectiveness through a community of teaching practice.
+Continuing with our theme of instructor-as-performer, let's discuss some research that suggests that improvement in educational outcomes *must*, at its core, be driven by practice and communities of practice.
+The tricks and techniques that make teaching effective cannot be mandated from above, but will develop into widespread effectiveness only as they are shared through a community of teaching practice.

 ## Lesson Study